A guide to Mosel Valley with the best hikes and vineyards in Mosel Valley, Germany

 - English tours: Please ask at the Ticket Desk or in the castellan’s office in the upper courtyard for the times of guided tours in English.
 (Max. waiting time 30 minutes).

-3. Wine Tasting in Mosel Valley
+3. Wine Tasting & Tours in Mosel Valley

 Most of the white wines produced in the Mosel river valley are Riesling but also varietals such as Weissburgunder, Müller-Thurgau or Spätburgunder.
 The Riesling is cherished for its mineral and fruity notes and aromas.
 Riesling wines can be either dry (trocken), semi-sweet (halbtrocken), sweet (lieblich) or sparkling.

-The best time to go for wine tasting in the Mosel river valley is between May and September.
+The best time to go for wine tasting tours in the Mosel river valley is between May and September.
 Even during the warm summer months, Riesling is a very refreshing wine to be enjoyed at a warm summer evening.
 The region is particularly busy during the harvest in September when all kind of festivals around the theme of grapes and wine are taking place.

-4. Visit a Winery (and Stay Overnight)
+4. Visit a Mosel Valley Vineyard (and Stay Overnight)

 Indeed vintners in the Mosel valley are very warm-hearted people and love to share their passion and knowledge for wine.

-In some cases they may even show you their cellars or join you on a walk through their vineyards.
+In some cases, they may even show you their cellars or join you on a walk through their vineyards.
 As said, it all depends on their schedule and how much you’re interested in the local viticulture.

 5. Explore Mosel Wine Villages

 The wine villages next to the Mosel river bank seem to come straight from a fairytale setting.
-Sometimes you wonder, if people even live in this romantic movie setting?
+Sometimes you wonder if people even live in this romantic movie setting?

 The importance of viticulture is also reflected in the architecture and urban setting of each village.
 Wine and harvest scenes are painted on house fronts and vines are climbing along passages providing a perfect frame.